apache/camel-k/examples/kamelets/error-handler/readme.md

 # Kamelets Binding Error Handler example
 This example shows how to create a simple _source_ `Kamelet` which sends periodically events (and certain failures).
 The events are consumed by a log _sink_ in a `KameletBinding`.
-With the support of the `ErrorHandler` we will be able to redirect all errors to a `Dead Letter Channel` _error-handler_ `Kamelet` whose goal is to store the events in a `Kafka` topic and provide a nice log notifying us about the error happened.
+With the support of the `ErrorHandler` we will be able to redirect all errors to a `Sink` _error-handler_ `Kamelet` whose goal is to store the events in a `Kafka` topic and provide a nice log notifying us about the error happened.

 ## Incremental ID Source Kamelet
 First of all, you must install the _incremental-id-source_ Kamelet defined in `incremental-id-source.kamelet.yaml` file.
 This source will emit events every second with an autoincrement counter that will be forced to fail when the number 0 is caught.
 With this trick, we will simulate possible event faults.